-The items in the Council's Balance Sheet at 31st March 2016 for which there is a significant risk of material adjustment in the forthcoming financial year are explained in the table below.
+The items in the Council's Balance Sheet at 31st March 2017 for which there is a significant risk of material adjustment in the forthcoming financial year are explained in the following table.

-Item Uncertainties Effect if actual results differ from assumptions for doubtful debts of £2.456M in If collection rates were to deteriorate or improve, a 5% change would require an adjustment to the allowance of £122,800 on what it believes to be a prudent but realistic level.
-(2014/15 £121,400).
+Item Uncertainties Effect if actual results differ from assumptions Bad Debt Allowance The Council has made allowances for doubtful debts of £2.256M in 2016/17 (2015/16 £2.456M) based on what it believes to be a prudent but realistic level.
+If collection rates were to deteriorate or improve, a 5% change would require an adjustment to the allowance of £112,800 (2015/16 £122,800).
 Pension Liability Estimation of the net liability to pay pensions depends on a number of complex judgments relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns from pension fund assets.
 A firm of actuaries is engaged by the pension fund administrator to provide expert advice about the assumptions to be applied.
-More information can be found in Note 12 about the sensitivity to changes in assumptions in respect of: • The discount rate used • Salary inflation • Rates of increase to pensions in payment • Mortality rates Provisions The Council has made a provision of £901,000 in 2015/16 (2014/15 £2.298M) in respect of its share of appeals made by ratepayers for past business rates' costs.
+More information can be found in Note 14 about the sensitivity to changes in assumptions in respect of: • The discount rate used • Salary inflation • Rates of increase to pensions in payment • Mortality rates Provisions The Council has made a provision of £1.725M in 2016/17 (2015/16 £901,000) in respect of its share of appeals made by ratepayers for past business rates' costs.
 It is not certain how many of the appeals will be upheld.
-A 10% increase or decrease in the actual number of appeals upheld would result in a change to the provision of £90,100 (2014/15 £229,800).
+A 10% increase or decrease in the actual number of appeals upheld would result in a change to the provision of £172,500 (2015/16 £90,100).